The Fundamentals of User Adoption

 - Your longtail is your secret marketing weapon.

 Even if freemium is only 20% of your revenue, if it represents 2,000 customers that are happy, spreading the word, tweeting, telling their friends … that’s powerful.
 All the best software companies are built on word-of-mouth.
 The more happy customers you have, the faster that positive word-of-mouth spreads.
-So here are a few fundamentals to help you drive stronger user adoption and WOW! your users to becoming your advocates.
+So here are a few fundamentals to help you drive stronger user adoption and WOW! your users to become your advocates.

 “The defining characteristic of a simple (read: good) product is not the abundance of features but rather the relevance of those features to its users.” – RRE Ventures

 One of the best ways to get at the “why” of user adoption is to ask yourself “Who are my best customers?”
-We have a ton of new tools available to us to help us see who our at-risk and possibly our “worst” customers are (i.e. the now familiar “health dashboard”), but to me, it’s more important to know what makes a great customer.
+We have a ton of new tools available to us to help us see who are at-risk and possibly our “worst” customers are (i.e. the now familiar “health dashboard”), but to me, it’s more important to know what makes a great customer.
 I’m constantly surprised by how often I ask this question and hear crickets.
 We tend to dig deeper when fear of churn is front and center and we don’t take the time to understand specifically who our happiest users are, what actions are they taking in our platform to achieve desired outcomes, and why.

-Once you know who your best customers are, you can start to identify the WOW!
-Moments that got them there.
+Once you know who your best customers are, you can start to identify the WOW! moments that got them there.
 Invented by David Skok, a WOW moment refers to the moment where your user suddenly sees the benefit they get from using your product and says to themselves WOW!
 Even better, a WOW! moment might result in a conversion activity for you, like trial to paid or an upgrade from one version to the next.

 So what are your WOW moments?
 What are the top reasons that people come to you and use your application?
 What value and business outcoming are you providing?